 Safety-critical applications.
 Anthropic's Constitutional AI training makes Claude more cautious about edge cases, which is valuable in healthcare, legal, and financial applications.

 General-purpose tasks.
-GPT-5 is the most well-rounded model.
-It handles coding, writing, analysis, and conversation with consistent quality across all domains.
+GPT-5.4 is the most well-rounded premium model in this set.
+It handles coding, writing, analysis, and tool use with consistently strong quality across domains.

 Ecosystem integration.
 The OpenAI API is the de facto standard.
 Most tools, frameworks, and tutorials assume OpenAI format.
 GPT-5 works out of the box with everything.